wakingrufus/website/src/main/resources/fail-agile.md

 In other words, throw away your Gannt charts and roadmaps.
 Instead, delivery high value products continuously.

 In SCRUM, these principles are applied with the idea of Sprints.
 Each iteration (short, 1-2 weeks), work with the business to identify the most important things to do.
 Delivery them quickly, then repeat.
 This is an area where management will explicitly reject the agile principles.
 Most companies require longer term road maps with time estimates.
 Many even demand estimates on each individual ticket.
-In order to underscore how un-agile this is, the #noestimates movement has arisen, which highlights the fact that time spend estimating issues is, at best, not worth it, and at worst, counter-productive.
+In order to underscore how un-agile this is, the #noestimates movement has arisen, which highlights the fact that time spent estimating issues is, at best, not worth it, and at worst, counter-productive.
 I personally have used JIRA ticket data (in the ten-thousands) to show that velocity projections would have been more accurate if every ticket was weighted the same rather than given a story point value.
 This was true for five out of the five times I calculated it for.
 But no matter how much you show that estimates are in accurate, and that the time spent on them is wasted, management will never accept eliminating them, because at the end of the day, they are still committed to Taylorism, and not willing to give up on this level of control over the workers.

 ### Pace

 > Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

-he agile manifesto advocates for a steady, sustainable work pace.
+The agile manifesto advocates for a steady, sustainable work pace.
 It sells this idea on the principle that if you overwork developers, their output will be of a worse quality, and turnover will be high.
 Of course, this principle also offers protection to developers from miserable working conditions such as crunch time.
 However, agile also promises:

 > Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

-For profit corporations are always trying to optimise for growth.
+For profit corporations are always trying to optimize for growth.
 The wording of the above principle is close enough to 'go faster' that managers are happy to twist its meaning into that, and completely disregard all of the other language regarding sustainable pace.
-Sustianable pace and unbounded growth are incompatible concepts.
+Sustainable pace and unbounded growth are incompatible concepts.

 ### Alienation

 This all adds up to a concept known as "Alienation".
 The theoretical basis of alienation within the capitalist mode of production is that the worker invariably loses the ability to determine life and destiny when deprived of the right to think (conceive) of themselves as the director of their own actions; to determine the character of said actions; to define relationships with other people; and to own those items of value from goods and services, produced by their own labour.
 Although the worker is an autonomous, self-realized human being, as an economic entity this worker is directed to goals and diverted to activities that are dictated by the bourgeoisie—who own the means of production—in order to extract from the worker the maximum amount of surplus value in the course of business competition among industrialists.

+### Ethics

+Ethics in software development has become a primary concern.
+The agile manifesto does not address this at all.
+As the public has noticed the need to establish ethics, many developers and "thought leaders" have been trying to come up with guidlines. but like the agile manifesto, companies will not adopt these ideas, unless it is to their benefit.
+But really, the authors knew this, deep down.
+This is why the authors were sure to state up front that the goal of the whole thing is to serve the business:

+> Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+This is a clever way to to frame the ideas in a light that could appeal to organization, and show how these ideas could benefit business and workers alike.
+But this hoodwink did not work, and this hints at the true reason for agile failing.
+It provides a critique of all the things that cause alienation and a lack of agency in an organization, but proposes a fix that aligns to the existing management and mode of production of the organization. but the only way to fix the issues called out by the manifesto is to attack the root cause.
+You must address the structure of a for-profit corporation within the capitalist mode of production.
+Trying to split the difference just falls flat.
+It is a proposal that both does not align to the true goals of a corporation, but also does not provie the workers with the ideas and tools they need to _force_ this change on organizations.

+When attending conferences featuring agile experts, many developer attendees are left thinking "This sounds great, but how can I do this?"
+The answer is you can't.

 ## Going Forward

+So how can we finally achieve the goals of the manifesto?
+How can we give software developers agency to be successful, generate value for their compainies, AND develop software which interacts with our society in an ethical way?
+Developer anarchy.

 ## Additional Resources

 [Scientific Management](https://en.wikipedia.org/wiki/Scientific_management) (Taylorism)
 Discuss this post on [Mastodon](https://mastodon.technology/web/statuses/101241850991374660).